 Our Janney Financial Advisors make money in several ways.
 For brokerage accounts, Janney Financial Advisors receive a portion of the commission you are charged for certain transactions.
 See our commission schedule for more information.
 These commissions vary depending on a number of factors including the type and size of the investment.

-Financial Advisors also receive non-cash compensation and other benefits from companies that provide investment products for Janney Financial Advisors to recommend to clients.
+Financial Advisors receive non-cash compensation and other benefits from companies that provide investment products for Janney Financial Advisors to recommend to clients.
 Such non-cash compensation includes promotional gifts (e.g., coffee mugs, logoed shirts or gift baskets), invitations to attend conferences or educational seminars sponsored by product sponsors and providers, which include payment of related entertainment, travel, lodging and meal expenses.
+Certain Janney Financial Advisors and Janney personnel also have financial interests tied to Janney’s performance as a result of its ownership structure and in funds managed by Janney’s owner.
+In these circumstances, such Financial Advisors and personnel have an incentive to recommend transactions that increase Janney’s overall profitability, including recommendations to open and maintain advisory accounts.

-For information on the conflicts of interest these payments create, see product disclosures.
+For information on the conflicts of interest these payments create, see product disclosures and the Relationship Disclosures.

 DO YOU OR YOUR FINANCIAL PROFESSIONALS HAVE LEGAL OR DISCIPLINARY HISTORY?